tiloio/express-seed/README.md

 # or
 npm test

-# run tests 🎈 witch watcher 👀
+# run tests 🎈 with watcher 👀
 yarn test:watch
 # or
 npm run test:watch

-# run tests 🎈 witch watcher 👀 on only changed git files 🎳
+# run tests 🎈 with watcher 👀 on only changed git files 🎳
 yarn test:watchChanged
 # or
 npm run test:watchChanged